tinymce/tinymce-docs/plugins/comments.md

 ### Storage - persist in real-time

-Here is a demo to showcase the Comments functionality using storage configured to persist in real-time:
+The following demo showcases the Comments functionality using storage configured to persist in real-time:

 {% include codepen.html id="pOzxJw" %}

 ### Storage - persist on content-save

-Here is a demo to showcase the Comments functionality using storage configured to persist on content-save.
+The following demo showcases the Comments functionality using storage configured to persist on content-save.

 {% include codepen.html id="4d07e4da27b1e7245b5333ed7413083b" %}